Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 But the great thing about this offer is the packages Coop Mobile Prepaid has!

 The best thing about these offers is that they do not have an expiration date.
-So, you can buy a pack and use it for a year if you want.
-So, this is the best prepaid offer for light users, like me.
+So, you can buy a pack and use it for a year.
+So, this is the best prepaid offer for light users like me.

 I currently have the Coop Mobile Prepaid offer, and I am pleased with it.
-Since I started using it, I have used an average of 5 CHF per month!
+Since I started using it, I have used an average of 5 CHF monthly!

 If you are using your phone more than me (very likely), you should look at the prepaid offers from Mucho and Aldi.